Billions are spent annually trying to stop the destructive

 Activated by fingertip controls, the hand-held unit pulses an infrared laser to send invisible light waves to affected tissues to a depth of 20-30mm.
 The LTU-904 can be used in conjunction with ultrasonic therapy, physiotherapy, chiropractic and acupuncture thereapy.
 The time and frequency of treatment varies depending on the type of injury and its condition.
 This may be as short as one single treatment of a few minutes or many treatments over a duration of time.
 It is essential to get an accurate professional diagnosis before commencing therapy.

-New bifocal contact lens for presbyopia
+New bifocal contact lens

 The multi-focal contact lens design is either spherical or elliptical and shaped on the interior and exterior surfaces so that the lens thickness varies from its centre to its circumference in varying degrees, depending on the patient's needs.
 The resulting curvatures allow the eye to achieve a simultaneous bifocal effect without compromising either distance or near vision.